Kids & Education

-Join VPR Classical host James Stewart on a journey into the events, characters and concepts that shaped our Western musical tradition.
+Join classical host James Stewart on a journey into the events, characters and concepts that shaped our Western musical tradition.
 We'll start at the very beginning and trace the steps of music through history.
 This music, and its history, is ours.
 With Learning Guides.

 One Small Step is an offshoot of StoryCorps, with a focus on connecting strangers who fall on opposite sides of a political divide.
-VPR is one of six stations nationally that have been selected to conduct One Small Step conversations in communities across Vermont.
+We were one of six stations nationally that have been selected to conduct One Small Step conversations in communities across Vermont.

 Mister Chris and Friends videos

 The latest videos from our popular Mister Chris and Friends series, are digital shorts that guide children and their families through special daily moments: waking up, brushing teeth, washing hands, cleaning up, and going to bed.
 This video shorts series welcomes Elephant, a new friend who joins Mister Chris for these activities.
 Each video has a new original song and features a peek into lives and routines in our community thanks to participation from viewers.